bobbyrward/hollande/README.md

 ## Setup

 First create a personal access token on the account you want hollande to access github with.
 The token can be generated [here](https://github.com/settings/applications).
+It requires only the repo and user roles.

 Install hollande:
 ```